Donald Trump Postpones Denmark Trip After Danish PM Tells Him Greenland Is Not For Sale

 He then thanked Frederiksen for being so direct about the sale not happening, saying that her forthrightness saved both sides a lot of time.
 He did, however, promise to reschedule “some time in the future.”

-Last week, according to a companion NBC News report, sources close to the White House reported that Trump had expressed interest off-and-on over the years, “with varying degrees of seriousness.”
-Sources say that the former real estate developer himself viewed the purchase as a sort of real-estate deal in itself.
+Last week, according to a companion NBC News report, sources close to the White House reported that Trump had expressed interest off and on over the years, “with varying degrees of seriousness.”
+Sources say that the former real estate developer himself viewed the purchase as a sort of real estate deal in itself.

 On Sunday, Trump confirmed that the reports were true and that he really was interested in purchasing the island.